 At first glance, untrustworthy brokers may appear legitimate.
 They often showcase sleek websites, polished testimonials, and generous-sounding promotions to lure you in.
 However, behind the surface, their business models are usually structured to benefit from client losses.
 This isn’t just unethical, it’s a systemic threat to your financial well-being.

 The first and most important question to ask is whether a reputable authority regulates the broker.
 A responsible broker won’t bury this information, they’ll make it visible and verifiable.
 Licensing bodies like SCA in the UAE, FCA in the UK, CySEC in Cyprus, or similar offer a layer of protection, oversight, and accountability.
-If this information is unclear, missing, or difficult to verify, that’s a major red flag.
+If this information about the broker is unclear, missing, or difficult to verify, that’s a major red flag.

 Also, it’s not just about regulation.
 A trustworthy broker should be upfront about where they’re based, how client funds are handled, and transparency is critical.
 A vague explanation, or no explanation at all, should raise serious concerns.
 Similarly, a physical presence should go beyond a P.O.
 Box, and a broker’s reviews shouldn’t look too perfect.
 All businesses receive criticism; what matters is how they respond to it.